 I think it’s just part of my personality that I kind of need to have a million things going on at one time.
 What I do for passion is Changing Tides Foundation, a non-profit I started with four of my best girlfriends.
 We’re creating a platform for people to be able to travel and serve at the same time without making the entire trip a service trip.
 We’re doing this because we believe that if people have the opportunity to have an experience and if we make it natural and easy for them to do that then it’s going to make them better people.
 It’s going to encourage them to want to do more.
 It’s going to encourage them to raise awareness about global issues in the places they travel to.

 In my free time, I’m a certified yoga instructor, so I’m pretty committed to my yoga practice, whether it’s at home or in a studio.
 I have within the past few years really explored the idea of hiking and getting out in nature more and getting outside the grind.
-That looks like anything from going on a solo venture.
-Last year, I went to Red Rock Canyon out near Las Vegas as well as Joshua Tree National National Park, and I did my first real solo venture.
+Last year, I went to Red Rock Canyon out near Las Vegas, as well as Joshua Tree National National Park, and I did my first real solo venture.
 I also went to Yosemite, Idyllwild, Joshua Tree again, and Mount Laguna.
 I’ve been spending more time at connecting to nature in the mountains and the desert which is something that’s a little bit new for me, because all of my life, I’ve always gone to the ocean and found a sense of grounding.
 And I also do art which is a very intimate thing for me.

 Overall, I think encouraging women to be more authentically themselves, to find community, and to realize that you can create authentic relationships and connections through vulnerability, space, and storytelling is important across all that I’m doing.

 Oddly enough, it’s making my bed.
 I make my bed every single morning.
 No matter what.
 My room could be in shambles my bed is always made.
 I started this in my 30s.
 I heard it in a speech.
-Some general talking to a school graduating class and he gave some tips.
+This Navy Seal talking to a graduating class and he gave some tips.
 Then of course, I started making my bed, and then I started reading it more and more about all these successful people and how they all make their beds which is super cool.

 There’s a couple of other things, and this has changed throughout my life.
 I’m using the Headspace app.
 I think initially I probably started with like the Deepak Chopra 21-Day Meditation Challenge or whatever like everybody else I bet.
 That got me to sitting down and being able to bring myself to present.
 That’s really important to me.
 I meditate almost every single night before bed.
 Sometimes I actually just fall asleep, but I think it’s important to for me right now in my life.